 Art and Craft News / how to use your arty treasure

-The 2 ready-made colour charts are for all the Tim Holtz Distress and Dylusions by Dyan Reaveley supplies.
-Then I made a few more blank ones for you to add your own colour, to make your own personalised charts!
-Use for paints, pens, pencils, inks, anything :) Hope they're useful.
+The first two are ready-made colour charts are for the complete range of Tim Holtz Distress and Dylusions by Dyan Reaveley collections (all made by Ranger).
+Following these are a few blank ones for you to personalise and make your own charts!
+Use for paints, pens, pencils, inks, anything :) Its good to see the actual colour of each one, sometimes its alot different to what a computer can print.

 Ready-made Charts for Dylusions and Tim Holtz

-To use each chart, click the image to see it bigger to download and print for your own personal use.
+To any of these charts, click the jpeg image (it should open in a new tab or window) to see it bigger to download and print for your own personal use.
 Each one should fit at 100% on an A4 plus you can always choose the print option "fit to print" as well.

-The arty treasures in Dylusions by Dyan Reaveley range include Acrylic Paints, Ink Sprays, Shimmer Sprays and Paint Pens.
+Dylusions by Dyan Reaveley range of treasures includes Acrylic Paints in 2oz wide opening jars and 1oz flip top bottles, Ink Sprays, Shimmer Sprays and Paint Pens.

-Tim Holtz Distress range includes Ink Pads, Mini Ink Pads, Reinkers, Mini Archival Ink Pads, Archival Reinkers, Spray Stains, Paints, Watersoluble Crayons, Watercolour Markers, Oxide Sprays, Oxide Ink Pads, Oxide Reinkers.
+Tim Holtz Distress range includes Ink Pads, Mini Ink Pads, Reinkers, Mini Archival Ink Pads, Archival Reinkers, Spray Stains, Paints, Watersoluble Crayons, Watercolour Markers, Oxide Sprays, Oxide Ink Pads, Oxide Reinkers and soon to arrive, Embossing Glazes - essential treasures to add colour and texture to our art.

 Make Your Own Colour Chart

 Having a colour chart is useful for organising supplies but I find it most useful for creating samples of each colour, especially those that look different on the labels to their actual contents.
-For examples, Shimmer Sprays by Dylusions and Sparks Acrylic Paints by Finnabair.
+Some pigments look so dark, but add a splash of water and they come to life!
+I love watching paints react like this :)

-How to use the Blank Colour Charts ...
+How to use Blank Colour Charts ...
 Click on the picture to either download and/or print.
 Use the printout or trace onto another sheet of paper.
-Colour them in with your treasures.
-Make a new chart for each different medium (ink, paint, spray) so you can easily keep track of your collection and see at a glance what each colour really looks like.
+Colour them in with your arty treasures, any kind and any brand.
+Why not make a new chart for each different sort you have, so you can easily keep track of your collection and see at a glance what each colour really looks like.

+How to do this ...
 Start with a grid of lots of squares (mark them out with a ruler or use graph paper or Dylusions Dyalog Grid Insert Books).
 Colour the top row and the left (or right) vertical column with your colours.
-In the intersection from each of these rows, add a mixture of the two colours.
+In all the intersections from each of these rows, add a mixture of the two colours.

 I hope this blog post inspires you try new colours, discover new colour combinations, mix colours, find new favourites and help you organise your art supplies!